zoom/zoom-api-jwt/README.md

 # Zoom API using JWT

 > This is a sample app that uses JWT to call Zoom's API.
+It also uses the request-promise node module to make http calls with Promises.

 ## Getting Started